Don't Let Trump's Press Conference Distract You From These 4 Crucial Stories

 Trump’s infrequent press conferences often turn into spectacles that provide few answers, and he might use Wednesday’s event to take shots at Obama.
 It also comes amid a flurry of other stories that could be overshadowed.
 Here is what you need to know.

-Four of Trump’s cabinet nominees will face questions from Senate committees on Wednesday.
+Three of Trump’s Cabinet nominees will face questions from Senate committees on Wednesday.
 (Yes, you read that number correctly.)
-Several of the hearings will take place simultaneous to Trump’s press conference.
+Several of the hearings will take place simultaneously with Trump’s press conference.

 Democrats have protested that GOP leaders planned the packed hearing schedule in order to expedite the confirmation process and limit scrutiny.
 Areas of concern about the nominees may get short shrift ― such as Exxon Mobil CEO Rex Tillerson, who is up for secretary of state, and his ties to Russian President Vladimir Putin; or Sen. Jeff Sessions (R-Ala.), Trump’s pick for attorney general, and his record of anti-civil rights and anti-immigrant proposals.

-Note: This story has been updated to reflect that Rep. Mike Pompeo’s confirmation hearing to be CIA director was postponed.